Loading like a frame brain, flying like an aeroplane, feeling like a space break one more time tonight.

 We know why, because Donald Trump is going to have a far more friendly policy towards Israel than Kamala Harris would.

-And that is uh that's extremely important.
+And that's extremely important.

 Because Iran is the only one left standing.